 This suggests buyers are fundamentally confused about what is typically included within standard sales force and marketing automation functionality and how to communicate about what they need.

-Additionally, while 14 percent of respondents requested basic sales force automation, others requested only specific elements of sales force automation functionality, or requested sales force automation and a feature that what would be included in any sales force automation package.
+Additionally, while 14 percent of respondents requested basic sales force automation, others requested only specific elements of sales force automation functionality, or requested sales force automation and a feature that would be included in any sales force automation package.

 Here’s an example: of the 13 companies that said they wanted forecasting, 76 percent didn’t mention sales force automation.
 They just listed forecasting and other typical sales force automation functions of CRM as areas of interest.
 Then, 24 percent said they wanted forecasting and also wanted sales force automation, suggesting some buyers don’t know the difference.